Best rangefinder cameras in 2025

 Immovable rear screen

-The Leica M11 Monochrom is one of the world’s most niche consumer cameras; a black and white, manual focus only rangefinder camera, which cannot shoot video, and also costs a cool $9000 (£8,300).
+The Leica M11 Monochrom is one of the world’s most niche consumer cameras: a black-and-white, manual focus-only rangefinder that cannot shoot video and carries a hefty price tag of $9000 (£8,300) - even before buying a suitable Leica M-mount lens.

 Read our full Leica M11 Monochrom review for more details